ROHIT1005/phot-gallery-app/README.md

 <img width="1445" alt="image" src="https://user-images.githubusercontent.com/20667665/222246390-2a164868-b09b-4101-b6aa-551fe4c894de.png">

 - Note, it will take 30s - 50s for the art to upload, persist on the cloud db and render back to the gallery.
+Also, try to keep the file size to minimum since the mongo atlas db is free tier with only 512MB of allowance.